feelingsonice/feelingsonice.github.io/content/posts/paseto_auth/index.md

 ENTRYPOINT ["/app/grpc-paseto-server"]
 ```

-I like have extremely tiny Docker images, but to do that you'll need to use an `alpine` based image, which would require you to do **cross-compilation**, which is a bit more complex.
+I like to have extremely tiny Docker images, but to do that you'll need to use an `alpine` based images, which would require you to do cross-compilation, which is a bit more complex.
 So I'm using a `debian` based image here.
 This image turns out to be only about 100MB, but you can check out how to do cross-compilation with `alpine` based images [here](https://kerkour.com/rust-cross-compilation) if you want to go that route.

 Next, we'll create a `compose.yml` file in the root of our project: